hermeneuta/jugglo/README.md

 # Jugglo

-This is a hobby IMU-based juggling ball project that streams inertial data over IP/UDP to a computer for visualization and sonification.
+This is an IMU-based juggling ball project that streams inertial data over IP/UDP to a computer for visualization and sonification.

 Wi-Fi credentials live in `src/wifi_secret.h` (see below).